consulo/consulo-dev.github.io/docs/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 You create a mock copy of an element, work with it in the dialog and then, if the user doesn't cancel, copy the element back to the main model.
 Since it's a common case, a special shortcut method has been created in `DomElement`, called `createMockCopy()`.

-IntelliJ Platform's XML parser is incremental: changes in text do not cause the whole file to be reparsed.
+Consulo's XML parser is incremental: changes in text do not cause the whole file to be reparsed.
 But you should keep in mind that this rule may sometimes not work correctly.
 For example, your DOM elements can unexpectedly become broken as a result of manual editing of the XML file (even if it didn't happen inside those elements).
 If a file editor depends on such a broken element, this can lead to closing the tab, which isn't very nice from the user's point of view.